Doctor in neuroscience, clinical psychologist and author

 Stomach ulcers and zebras

 From an evolutionary perspective, imagining the worst has an adaptive advantage.
 Some psychologists consider that this evolutionary explanation is the reason why we imagine worst-case scenarios whenever we’re anxious.
-It’s a type of self-defence in the brain called the precautionary principle.
+It’s a type of self-defense in the brain called the precautionary principle.
 It was well suited to hunter-gatherer societies—when dangers had deadly consequences.

 In today’s world, most adults can go their whole lives without ever crossing paths with a predator.
 My PowerPoint presentation won’t pounce on me as I sleep.
 What we’re dealing with here is known as “adaptive mismatch”.
 It’s an adaptive lag between a reflex that made a lot of sense in one context that has now become detrimental in another.